JacobThielNUVIEW/PRACER/AUTH-FLOW-COMPLETE.md

 ```
 1. User clicks "Continue with Google" on /auth page
 2. Redirected to Google login/consent screen
-3. User authorizes NeverStop to access their Google account
+3. User authorizes REACELAY to access their Google account
 4. Google redirects back to /auth/callback with authorization code
 5. Server exchanges code for session (PKCE flow)
 6. Profile automatically created in database if doesn't exist